Double-track railway: Out-of-gauge trains

 From time to time, railways are asked to transport exceptional loads such as massive electrical transformers that are too tall, too wide or too heavy to operate normally.
-Special measures must be carefully taken to plan successful and safe operation of Out-of-gauge trains.
+Special measures must be carefully taken to plan successful and safe operation of out-of-gauge trains.
 For example, adjacent tracks of a double line might have to be shut down to avoid collisions with trains on those adjacent tracks.

 Passing lanes

-These are a form of crossing loop, but are so long as to allow trains approaching each other from opposite directions on single-track lines to cross (or pass) each other without reducing speed.
+These are a form of crossing loop, but are long enough to allow trains approaching each other from opposite directions on single-track lines to cross (or pass) each other without reducing speed.
 In order for passing lanes to operate safely and effectively, trains must be timetabled so that they arrive at and enter the loop with close time tolerances, otherwise they will need to slow or even be brought to a complete stop to allow the oncoming train to pass.
 They are suited to lines with light to moderate traffic.

 An example of where passing lanes have been installed in order to improve travel times and increase line capacity is the 160 km section of the Main Southern railway line in Australia between Junee and Albury.
 This was built as a single track line in stages between 1878 and 1881, and was partially duplicated between 2005 and 2010 by the construction of four passing lanes each 6 km long.
 In this instance, this was accomplished by extending pre-existing crossing loops of either 900 m or 1500 m in length.